-Whilst not wishing to stereotype too much, men tend to be more interested in the technical aspects of cycling and are probably more confident when it comes to dealing with demanding traffic conditions or trails.
-Of course, much of this advice may also be useful for encouraging more male, transgender or non-binary people to enjoy cycling so use it as you see fit!
+Please note that much of this advice may also be useful for encouraging more male, transgender or non-binary people to enjoy cycling, too, so use it as you see fit.

 How to organise a bike ride for women

-Women’s rides are not much different than men's rides in terms of general organisation but you may want to particularly consider the following areas, especially for women new or returning to cycling after a long break:
+Women’s rides are not much different from any other ride in terms of general organisation, but you may want to particularly consider the following areas, especially for women new or returning to cycling after a long break:

 - Does the bike or cycle fit the rider?
-Bike fit and weight are of paramount importance to women - be aware that many bikes are relatively heavy for women to ride, they may have components that are too big, for example brakes that are hard to reach, cranks that are too long and so on.
+Bike fit and weight are of paramount importance – be aware that many bikes are relatively heavy for women to ride, and they may have components that are too big, for example brakes that are hard to reach, cranks that are too long and so on.
 But remember that women don't need to ride a women-specific bike, just one that fits them well.

-- Give advice, don't patronise but it's helpful to plan some time at the start to check bike road worthiness and fit, clothing suitability, tools and spares carried and so on (although as a ride leader, you are not responsible for ensuring riders are suitably equipped but a little guidance beforehand is a great idea, especially if the ride is aimed at beginners; you might want to contact all participants prior to the ride with a basic list of what they should bring with them.
-We have a lot of resources for ride leaders and event organisers on our Support for Cycling Groups page.
+- Give advice, don't patronise but it's helpful to plan some time at the start to check clothing suitability, tools and spares carried.
+As a ride leader, you are not responsible for ensuring riders are suitably equipped, but a little guidance beforehand is a great idea, especially if the ride is aimed at beginners; you might want to contact all participants prior to the ride with a basic list of what they should bring with them.
+We have a lot of resources for ride leaders and event organisers on our Advice for Cycling Groups section.

-- Lycra, helmets and hi-viz are all seen as barriers to cycling by many women.
+- Lycra, helmets and hi-viz may all be seen as barriers to cycling.
 Cycling UK’s policy is to promote freedom of choice when it comes to cycle clothing.
 If somebody wants to cycle in ‘normal’ clothing and wear full make-up, that’s up to them, as long as it’s safe.
-As an experienced rider, you might show by example how stylish cycle clothing can make a ride more enjoyable.
+As an experienced rider, you might show by example how the right cycle clothing can make a ride more enjoyable.

-- Hygiene is often more of an issue for women than men.
-Men might not mind having to ‘go’ behind a bush but many women dislike this idea, for various reasons (bare flesh and nettles for one!).
-Women are likely to appreciate a starting venue with toilet facilities available - this is also definitely something to consider during the ride, too: plan in a quick coffee or tea stop after about an hour or two, and you will likely have a very happy bunch of riders!
+- Comfort breaks are often more of an issue for women than men.
+Men might not mind having to ‘go’ behind a bush, but many women dislike this idea, for various reasons (bare flesh and nettles for one!).
+Women are likely to appreciate a starting venue with toilet facilities.
+This is also something to consider during the ride, too.
+Plan a stop after about an hour, and you will likely have a very happy bunch of riders!
 Obviously off-road this may not always be possible – in which case a bush might have to do – but proper facilities will be appreciated where available.
+Again, making it clear prior to the ride what’s available will help participants.

-- Women value the opportunity to chat to each other during a ride, perhaps as much as any physical or technical challenge, so build in plenty of chances to do this, whether before, during or after the ride.
-Take time to enjoy the view, share ideas with each other, celebrate climbing that hill or just stuff down a chunk of cake.
+- Build in plenty of chances for chat so riders can make friends, whether before, during or after the ride.
+Take time to enjoy the view, share ideas with each other, celebrate climbing that hill or just enjoy a slice of cake.

-- Our recent off-road report, Rides of Way, identified that in a recent survey, women were more likely than men to rank enjoying nature as a top motivation for riding off-road.
-This indicates that women are generally more interested in appealing scenery than conquering cols or tricky descents when cycling.
-They are also more likely to dislike motorised traffic so avoiding busy roads will likely be a factor in enticing more women out on a bike ride.
+- Our 2017 off-road report, Rides of Way, found that women were more likely than men to rank enjoying nature as a top motivation for riding off road.The report also found women are also more likely to dislike motorised traffic, so avoiding busy roads will help encourage beginners.

-- Confidence (or lack of it) can also be in relation to miles and speed.
-Sue Booth, founder of Chester Fabulous Ladies says: “I would say that is the foremost reason women do not join a cycling group, followed by family commitments and then clothing.
-Women frequently say they do not think they will keep up and, even if they have been out and then missed a few months, although nothing else has changed their confidence can take an almighty drop.”
+- Sue Booth, founder of Chester Fabulous Ladies, says: “I would say that is the foremost reason women choose not to join a cycling group is they frequently say they don’t think they will keep up and, even if they have been out and then missed a few months, although nothing else has changed, their confidence can take an almighty drop.”
 If possible, provide rides of differing lengths and speeds this will help encourage women who don't want to hold anyone up or feel demoralised at the back.

-Finally, try and find out what barriers, if any, exist for particular groups of women.
-Our Community Clubs project has successfully established cycling groups for women from a variety of cultural and social backgrounds by tackling issues specific to them, whether that be a lack of suitable machines or religious constraints.
+Finally, try to find out what barriers, if any, exist for particular groups of women.
+Our Community Cycle Clubs project has successfully established cycling groups for women from a variety of cultural and social backgrounds by tackling issues specific to them.